4 Easy Steps to Asphalt Maintenance

 Any successful asphalt maintenance job begins with proper preparation.
 This means making sure the surface is free of debris, loose asphalt, vegetation and stains.
 Otherwise, you’ll have limited success, and could waste time, energy and supplies.

-Preparing a driveway or parking lot for maintenance is fairly simple.
+And now for the surface prep itself.
 Here’s a helpful framework for how to approach this first step:

 Judd reviews asphalt preparation basics.